-A variety of eviction prevention programs, funds to pay security deposits, and low income housing and rent assistance programs are in place for Oakland California families and individuals.
+A variety of eviction prevention services, funds to pay security deposits, low income housing and rent assistance programs are in place for Oakland California families and individuals.
 It is always best to call a non-profit and ask for help early, before you are faced with an eviction or receive a notice from a landlord.
 Each location is focused on reducing homelessness in the Oakland region.

 Catholic Charities of the East Bay / Critical Family Needs and Rental Assistance.
 This non-profit offers support to tenants facing homelessness.
 They may have funds to provide for one time Rental Assistance.
 Case managers also have information on transitional housing.
-Hours: Monday-Friday, 9-5 (510) 768-3102, or the address is 433 Jefferson Street, Oakland, California 94607.
+Hours: Monday-Friday, 9-5pm.
+Call (510) 768-3102, or the address is 433 Jefferson Street, Oakland, California 94607.

-Operation Dignity, Inc. is another non-profit that offers Rental Assistance and low income housing.
+Operation Dignity, Inc. is another non-profit that offers rental assistance and low income housing.
 Resources run can provide assistance for a portion of back rent, money to pay security deposits, and move-in assistance to qualified low income applicants.
 While funds are limited, they try to help as many families as possible.
 Call to apply for monthly rental assistance.
-The address is 160 Franklin St, Oakland, CA 94607, and phone number is (510) 844-0785
+The address is 160 Franklin St, Oakland, CA 94607, and phone number is (510) 844-0785.

-Tri-Valley Haven runs a financial assistance program known as Season of Sharing (SOS).
-Dial the Livermore, California agency to learn more.
-The Season of Sharing, which can be used to pay for rent expenses, is a private fund made available to both Oakland CA as well as greater Alameda County residents to help them pay rent and housing expenses.
+The Season of Sharing, which can be used to pay for rent expenses, is a private fund made available to both income qualified Oakland as well as greater Alameda County residents to help them pay rent and housing expenses.
 It is operated as part of the emergency Housing Assistance (HA) and/or Critical Family Need (CFN) for those with a non-recurring crisis.
 Individuals who apply and are found to be qualified should be able to pay housing expenses, including rent, repairs, energy bills, and other expenses.
 Call (510) 272-3700, or the main office is at 2000 San Pablo Ave, Oakland CA 94612.

 Alameda County Social Services Agency.
 May have information on rental assistance.
-The self-sufficiency centers also administer a program that uses private funds to help the low to moderate income families, who have dependent children, pay rent.
-Financial aid is also focused on senior citizens age 60 and over, and disabled individuals who live in Alameda County and/or Oakland.
+The self-sufficiency centers also administer a program that uses private funds to help low to moderate income families as well as those who have dependent children pay rent.
+Financial aid is also focused on senior citizens age 60 and over and disabled individuals who live in Alameda County and/or Oakland.
 Call 510-383-5300 in the eastern part of the county or dial 510-891-0700 in the northern county.

 ECHO Housing is the leading organization that offers rental assistance in Oakland California and Alameda County.
 They offer two main forms of help, as resources allow.
 There may be limited amounts of emergency rental assistance and eviction prevention.
 Some clients may be able to receive financial help from security deposit loans.

 Swords to Plowshares administers the Supportive Services for Veteran Families (SSVF) in Alameda County.
-This can provide veterans and their families with grants for rental and security deposit fees.
+This government program can provide veterans and their families with grants for rental and security deposit fees.
 Support is for those facing imminent eviction, the disabled or veterans that are currently homeless.
-Some services for paying a portion of overdue rental costs may be addresses from low interest loans.
+Some services for paying a portion of overdue rental costs may be covered from low interest loans.
 Call the Oakland agency at 510-891-8773.

 East Bay Community Law Center and Eviction Clinic - Provides free legal aid and representation.
-Layers deal with housing discrimination, disputes over security deposits, and other landlord / tenant mediation issues, including lockouts from your home or apartment.
+Lawyers deal with housing discrimination, disputes over security deposits, and other landlord / tenant mediation issues, including lockouts from a home or apartment.
 510-548-4040

-Oakland Department of Human Services ((510) 9862721) runs the homeless prevention program using federal government funds.
-It can pay for housing expenses from soup to nuts, including moving costs, security deposits, first month’s rent, and recurring monthly rent for up to 18 months.
-Other services can pay for energy bills and even offer credit and debt counseling.
+Oakland Department of Human Services ((510) 986-2721) runs the homeless prevention program using federal government funds.
+It can pay for housing expenses from soup to nuts, including moving costs, security deposits, first month’s rent, and recurring monthly rental costs for up to 18 months.
+Other services can pay for energy bills and the county may even offer credit or debt counseling.

-Eden I&R, Inc. is one agency that is focused on providing housing and support to homeless pregnant women.
+Eden I&R, Inc. is one agency that is focused on providing housing and support to homeless pregnant women in the community.
 Rent assistance is the primary service provided.
-570 B Street, Hayward, California 94541
+The address is 570 B Street, Hayward, California 94541.

 Like this site?